stakater/mto-docs/content/learn/mto-vs-kamaji.md

 It is an isolation solution: a cluster per tenant, run affordably.
 It does not model tenants, membership, allocation, standards or cost.

-### How does Kamaji differ from HyperShift?
+### How does Kamaji differ from Hypershift?

 Same architectural idea — control planes as workloads on a management cluster.
-Kamaji targets upstream Kubernetes; HyperShift targets OpenShift.
-See [MTO vs HyperShift](mto-vs-hypershift.md).
+Kamaji targets upstream Kubernetes; Hypershift targets OpenShift.
+See [MTO vs Hypershift](mto-vs-hypershift.md).

-### Kamaji and Capsule are both from Clastix.
+### Kamaji and Capsule share maintainers.
 Do they compete?

 No, and that is instructive: Kamaji isolates control planes, Capsule governs tenancy within a cluster.
 They are separate products because they address separate layers — the same split as Kamaji and MTO.